 Introductory koini Greek

-The class will meet online 24 times, twice a week over 12 weeks.
+This is an intensive, online, and synchronous course.
+It meets 28 times, twice a week, for 75 minutes each time, to a total of 35 hours of live instruction and interaction.
 If you are interested, please follow my website for updates, or use the contact form on the main page and then watch out for an email from me with instructions on how to register.
-The email will go out in February or March.
+It is offered next between October 13 2025-February 12, 2026, with breaks for holidays, religious and secular.

 This course offers a basic introduction to the so called koini Greek, that is, the most common dialect of Greek (at least in common writing) between the 3rd century BC and 14th century AD.
 This is the language of the Septuagint, the New Testament, and the Greek Fathers of the Church, all the way to the end of the eastern Roman empire (and even beyond).This course will provide a basic yet comprehensive look at the morphology and syntax of this form of Greek in order to facilitate the handling of simple grammatical tools for the reading of simple texts from the Greek Bible and early patristic sources.